 1. Brush Better

 Making the most of your toothbrushing routine can go a long way to improving oral hygiene.
-It isn’t enough to just hit all the main areas in the mouth with the toothbrush, thorough and careful brushing can eliminate more plaque and bacteria than a quick brush around would.
+It isn’t enough to just hit all the main areas in the mouth with the toothbrush; thorough and careful brushing can eliminate more plaque and bacteria than a quick brush around would.
 Time yourself, ensuring you brush for at least a full 2 minutes.
 One fun way to accomplish this is jamming out to your favorite tune, as most songs are roughly 2-3 minutes long.
-Using brushing apps, electronic toothbrushes, all can give the old toothbrush a bit of a glow up.
+Using brushing apps, electronic toothbrushes, and all can give the old toothbrush a bit of a glow-up.

 2. Floss Consistently

-Flossing is even more important, knowing that brushing alone doesn’t reach the most important places at risk for the most cavities.
+Flossing is even more important, knowing that brushing alone doesn’t reach the most important places at risk for cavities.
 To improve oral hygiene, being thorough is the foundational goal.
-A good brushing does a lot, but floss reaches in those tight, hard to reach spaces your brush just can’t hit.
+A good brushing does a lot, but floss reaches in those tight, hard-to-reach spaces your brush just can’t hit.
 Flossing thoroughly after a good brush can give your mouth a refreshing clean that brightens your day and your smile.

 3. Use The Right Tools